Hypatia's Input Editor

 With the cursor at the beginning of a line, the ARROW UP and ARROW DOWN keys let you scroll through past input lines.

-When you scroll through previous input lines, the vertical cursor position on the screen does not change -- that is, you do not move up and down the screen, but copies of the previous lines appear at the current vertical position.
+When you scroll through previous input lines, the vertical cursor position on the screen does not change -- that is, the input line does not move up and down the screen, but copies of the previous lines appear at the current vertical position.

-Pressing the ESC key when the cursor is at the beginning of a previous line returns you to the current input line, which may be empty or not.
+Pressing the ESC key when the cursor is at the beginning of a previous line returns you to the current input line, whether this is empty or not.

-Since the ESC key moves the cursor to the beginning of the line, pressing ESC twice after you have scrolled up always returns you to the current input line.
+Since the ESC key moves the cursor to the beginning of the line, pressing ESC twice after you have scrolled up always returns you to the current input line, even if you have started editing a previous line.

 Hypatia does not remember the input lines from previous sessions.